Posttraumatic Stress Disorder (PTSD) Awareness Month

 Six Steps for Finding a Clinician – a guide that walks PSP through the steps of finding a mental health professional that is right for them.
 Check out the guide here.

 PTSD Crash Course – This session will teach you everything you want to know about PTSD symptoms, treatments, and common myths will all be discussed.
-Coming June 24th
+Watch Video

 To learn more about PTSD symptoms and the research that has been done in the last year on trauma, PTSD, treatment, and learning about stigma please see the content below.